xristiaan/online.boslaan.pwm/README.md

-# com.soma.connect
+# online.boslaan.pwmfan

-This app is for Soma devices via the Soma Connect hub.
+This app is for a PWM controlled home ventilation fan

 # How does it work
-It connects via the Soma API for the Connect hub.
+The controller connects via a REST API to the PWM controller (on a Particle Argon Baord)

-> Note: If you have a previous version for this app installed, then you need to remove the already added devices and add them again to enable additional or changed functionality.
-You will also have to repair all related flows because of that.
-This only applies to new features for existing devices so should not be a problems yet.

 # Currently supported:
-* Soma Shades and Tilt
+* PWM Fan Control

+# Future functionality
+* Temperature measurement
+* Humidity measurement
+* Backup autonomous operation based on humidity in ventilation air, with target humidity settings

 ## Capabilities
-* Open / Close / Stop
-* Position
+* Off
-* Battery
+* Air Flow Rate

 # Flows:
-## Triggers:
+## Triggers
+* Humidity change
-* Position Changed
+* Temperature change

 ## Conditions:
+* Air Flow Rate
-* Position
+* Humidity

 ## Then:
 * Set Position to

 # Configuration
-* Be sure that your Soma blinds are paired and working with the connect hub.
+* Assign a fixed IP address to the controller.
+You can typically do this in the DHCP settings of your internet Router where you can assign a fixed IP address for the MAC address of the PWM controller board.
-* Specify the IP address of your connect hub in the App settings page
+* Specify the IP address of your controller hub in the App settings page

 # Notes
-Currently only supports one hub
+Currently only supports one controller

 # Version Log

-## 0.0.6
-* Added battery alarm trigger
-* Fixed battery polling

-## 0.0.5
+## 0.0.1
-* First beta
+* first beta